 Foster Caregiver (Cats): You provide the TLC, we provide the animal, food and supplies.
 You transport animal to and from our vet for care, we cover the cost (must be pre-approved).
 You transport animal to adoption sites, we help find them homes.
 It’s very rewarding when you see the animals you helped get a great forever home!
-Note: Ony those volunteers age 21 or over are eligible to participate in this program.
+Note: Only those volunteers age 21 or over are eligible to participate in this program.

 Foster Caregiver (Dogs): Happy Tails is looking for new fosters to join our all-volunteer dog foster team!
-Contact our dog foster coordinator at email@example.com if you're interested in learning more about this rewarding volunteer opportunity!
-Note: Ony those volunteers age 21 or over are eligible to participate in this program.
+Contact our dog foster coordinator at firstname.lastname@example.org if you're interested in learning more about this rewarding volunteer opportunity!
+Note: Only those volunteers age 21 or over are eligible to participate in this program.

 Fundraising & Special Events: Assist, plan, or coordinate one of the many special events and fundraisers that raise much needed funds for our animals.
 This is a fun way to help while socializing with volunteers and customers.